We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 What is CBN?

-Cannabinol (CBN) is a naturally occurring, non-intoxicating cannabinoid present in cannabis.
-It’s considered a “minor” cannabinoid because its levels in regular cannabis plants are quite low.
+Cannabinol (CBN) is a naturally occurring, non-intoxicating cannabinoid found in cannabis.
+It’s considered a “minor” cannabinoid because its levels in cannabis plants are quite low.

-That’s because unlike most other cannabinoids, which are made directly from the “mother cannabinoid” cannabigerolic acid (CBGa), CBN is made from THC.
+Unlike most other cannabinoids, which are made directly from the “mother cannabinoid” cannabigerolic acid (CBGa), CBN is derived from THC.

 More specifically, THC and its precursor tetrahydrocannabinolic acid (THCa) break down into CBN and CBNa when exposed to heat and oxygen (6).
 That’s why old cannabis plants contain more CBN.